-Whiplash is a neck injury that happens often after auto accidents.
-It is caused by a sudden backward-and-forward motion of the neck during the impact of a crash.
-Whiplash can stress and strain muscles in the neck and cause damage to spinal discs, joints or nerves.
-What’s more, it can take time for the symptoms of whiplash to show up after an accident.
+Whiplash is a neck injury that happens often after auto accidents and is caused by a sudden backward-and-forward motion of the neck.
+A whiplash injury can stress and strain muscles in the neck and cause damage to spinal discs, joints, or nerves.

-Since whiplash can be a complicated injury, it’s best to understand why you may not notice its symptoms right away.
-If you are filing an insurance claim for damages, you may also face pushback from the insurance company about a whiplash injury.
-Below, we’ll cover what you need to know.
+Since whiplash can be a complicated injury, you may not notice its symptoms right away.
+If you are filing an insurance claim for damages, you may face pushback from the insurance company if you claim a whiplash injury too far out from when the accident occurred.
+That’s why it’s important to get checked out immediately after your accident so if you develop symptoms later, you have the documentation to back up your claim.

 How Long Does It Take for Whiplash to Show Up After an Accident?